vishalchovatiya/CPP_Templates/How C++ object transform in executable program.md

   str = 0; // explicit user code
 }
 ```
 - Same goes for, multiple class member objects requiring constructor initialization.
-The language requires that the constructors be invoked in the order of member declaration within the class.
+The language specifies that the constructors would be invoked in the order of member declaration within the class.
 This is accomplished by the compiler.
 - If object member does not define a default constructor, a non-trivial default constructor is synthesized by a compiler for respective classes.
 - In the case of inheritance, constructor calling sequence is started from base(top-down) to derived manner.
 Constructor synthesis & augmentation remain same as above.
 So in above case if you derive `Bar` from `Base` then constructor calling sequence would be `Base` -> `Foo` -> `Bar`.